glowkeeper/glowkeeper.github.io/src/content/writing/books/on-slender-strings/appendix/the_alternative_options.md

 I also believed that removing sugar might help because PET scans demonstrate that tumours take up glucose.
 That reasoning was too simplistic.
 Cancer cells use glucose, but so do healthy cells.
 There is no evidence that eating sugar makes an existing cancer worse, or that eliminating it causes a tumour to shrink.
 A severely restrictive diet can be particularly dangerous for a child who is already struggling to maintain weight.

+We were also drawn to tests that claimed to identify food intolerances, which added dairy products, eggs and potatoes to the list of things Abi could not eat.
+Tests based on IgG antibodies are not a reliable way to identify food intolerance.
+Excluding whole food groups on the strength of such a test can leave a child without nutrients that are important for growth and development.

 Laboratory findings involving substances such as curcumin, mushrooms or DCA may provide a reason for further research.
 They are not, by themselves, evidence of a safe and effective treatment.
 I blurred that distinction because I wanted the early research to mean more than it did.

 ## Apricot Kernels and Laetrile